MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-user-attributes.md

 - `signUp(username, attributes)` method can also return:
     - `SignUpResult.Complete` to denote that  sign-up flow is successful.
     - `SignUpResult.CodeRequired` to denote that the app needs to submit an email one-time passcode.
     - `SignUpResult.AttributesRequired` to indicate that the app needs to submit one or more required attributes before Microsoft Entra creates an account.
-These are the attributes that the administrator configured as mandatory in the Microsoft Entra admin center.
-Microsoft Entra does not explicitly request for optional user attributes.
+These attributes were configured by the administrator as mandatory in the Microsoft Entra admin center.
+Microsoft Entra doesn't explicitly request for optional user attributes.
     - `SignUpError` to denote that an error has occurred.

 - The `SignUpResult.AttributesRequired` result contains a `requiredAttributes` parameter. `requiredAttributes` is a list of `RequiredUserAttribute` objects that contains details about the user attributes that the app needs to submit.
 To handle `actionResult is SignUpResult.AttributesRequired`, use the following code snippet: